projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 For each reboot, the BIOS/SBL always retrieves the rKey from CSE FW (or generated from a special SEED that is retrieved from CSE FW, refer to :ref:`platform_root_of_trust`).
-The SBL hands this over to the ACRN hypervisor, and the hypervisor in turn sends it to the SOS kernel.
+The SBL hands this over to the ACRN hypervisor, and the hypervisor in turn sends it to the Service VM kernel.

 As an example, secure storage virtualization workflow for data write access is like this:

 #.
-UOS Secure world (e.g. Trusty) packs the encrypted data and signs it
+User VM Secure world (e.g. Trusty) packs the encrypted data and signs it
-   with the vRPMB authentication key (VrKey), and sends the data along with its signature over the RPMB FE driver in UOS non-secure world.
+   with the vRPMB authentication key (VrKey), and sends the data along with its signature over the RPMB FE driver in User VM non-secure world.
 #.
-After DM process in SOS receives the data and signature, then the
+After DM process in Service VM receives the data and signature, then the
    vRPMB module in DM verifies them with the shared secret (vRPMB authentication key, VrKey),
 #.
 If verification is successful, the vRPMB module does data address remap
-   (remembering that the multiple UOS VMs share a single physical RPMB partition), and forwards the data to the SOS kernel.
+   (remembering that the multiple User VMs share a single physical RPMB partition), and forwards the data to the Service VM kernel.
 The kernel packs the data and signs it with the physical RPMB authentication key (rKey).
 Eventually, the data and its signature will be sent to physical eMMC device.